maxpv/maxpv.github.io/README.md

-# Data Science and Machine Learning playground
+# Data Science and Machine Learning experiments

 This is a compilation of [Jupyter](jupyter.org) notebooks, where we'll be playing with machine learning, data visualization and data exploration.